chaithanya-gunturi/coinspot-tracking-template/readme.md

 # **Coinspot Tracking**

-This is used to track the crypto assets from Coinspot.
+This is used to track the value of crypto assets from Coinspot.

 To get started

+- Make sure you have node.js installed. (https://nodejs.dev/download/)

+- Run `npm install`

 - Update the following fields in `coinspot_client.js` (generate an API key from the API page after logging in to your account at: https://www.coinspot.com.au/my/api. )